scolladon/sfdx-git-delta/.github/PULL_REQUEST_TEMPLATE.md

 closes #

-- [ ] Jest test added to check the fix is applied.
+- [ ] Jest tests added to cover the fix.
+- [ ] E2E tests added to cover the fix.

 # Any particular element that can be tested locally